ian-weisser/asknot/README.md

 ## How wordpress_theme works in Wordpress

-On your web browser, it works exactly the same.
+On your web browser, it works about the same.
 After Wordpress serves the page, everything is local to the browser.

 All the Wordpress stuff simply crafts the right HTML file for Wordpress to serve.